MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/kerberos-with-spn.md

 ## Failure to provide permissions for SPN registration or modification

-On a fresh Windows Server 2019 deployment, if you chose Kerberos for REST client authentication and don't grant permission for Network Controller nodes to register or modify the SPN, REST operations on Network Controller will fail.
+On a new Windows Server 2019 deployment, if you chose Kerberos for REST client authentication and don't authorize Network Controller nodes to register or modify the SPN, REST operations on Network Controller will fail.
 This prevents you from effectively managing your SDN infrastructure.

 For an upgrade from Windows Server 2016 to Windows Server 2019, and you chose Kerberos for REST client authentication, REST operations don't get blocked, ensuring transparency for existing production deployments.